 What began with a small group of like-minded civic leaders who collected and gave out free diapers to struggling families in their local communities is now the National Diaper Bank Network (NDBN).
 Recognized as the foremost authority on diaper need in America, NDBN leads a national movement to address the lack of material basic needs among children and families living in poverty.

-NDBN and its more than 220 member diaper bank programs distribute more than 62 million donated diapers each year.
+NDBN and its more than 225 member diaper bank programs distributed more than 187 million donated diapers in 2021.

 Without clean diapers:

 babies are exposed to potential health risks and toxic stress;

 mothers are at risk for increased maternal depression;

 parents are unable to access child care, which require a daily supply of diapers; and,